Bienvenue à Paris and to 16 rue de Liège, 75009.

 Madison Broussard (neighbour + friend) : +33 7 49 07 43 58

-Upon check out, you can leave the keys on the dining room table and close the door.
+Upon check out, you can leave the keys on the dining room table and assure that the door is closed behind you.

 At the end of your stay, if you could dispose of your garbage before leaving, that would be much appreciated!
-There is a garbage door that is the second door on the left when leaving - There is a key that is required to get in which will be left in the apartment, and shown to you by Madison.
+There is a wood garbage door that is the second door on the left under the covered passage - There is a code to get in, C2863.

 The green bins are for general garbage (including all organic waste, unfortunately not all buildings in Paris compost)